KRPlan: Knowledge Representation Meets Automated Planning

 Registration is possible through either ICAPS or KR (full or workshop registration).

-KRPlan takes place at The University of Melbourne, located a 5-minute walk from Melbourne Connect.
+KRPlan takes place in the Lyle Theatre (Room 101) of the Redmond Barry Building (Building 115), 17 Spencer Road, located a 5-minute walk from Melbourne Connect.
 The breaks are aligned with the other KR workshops, but we start slightly earlier.

 Description